Cold Weather Can Mess With Your Hot Water

 Cold Weather Can Cool or Freeze Your Water Pipes

 The cold can negatively impact your pipes and fixtures when temperatures start to drop during that time of year.
-The water in your pipes and fixtures cools as winter weather becomes colder.
+The intake water in your pipes and fixtures cools as winter weather becomes colder.
 It’s common for the temperature of the water running from the hot water heater to your faucets or showerheads to drop by 10 degrees.
 This happens because the cold temperatures also affect your plumbing fixture.
 For example, when turning on the kitchen or bathroom water faucets and it doesn’t seem hot enough, many homeowners assume it’s the fault of their water heater; however, it may be from the fixtures being cold.

 When you’re unsure what’s causing the issues, we recommend calling Smedley Plumbing.